senanu/b40/docs/labs/R/intro_to_rstudio.md

 ## Getting Started -- loading an R Markdown file
 1. Download [this file](intro_to_rstudio.Rmd) and save it on your computer.
 I recommend you stay organized by starting a new folder (directory) for Rmd files for this class.
 2. Use the following steps for every lab in which we use R.
+3. If you are using a stand-alone version of RStudio
+   1. Go to the file menu, and select "Open File..."
+   2. Find the file where you saved it.
+It will open in the top-left quadrant.
+   3. Go to the "Session" menu and select "Set Working Directory" and then "To source file location" (Figure 6 above and 7 below.)
-3. If you are using Posit Cloud
+4. If you are using Posit Cloud
    1. Go to "Your Workspace" (see red boxes in Figure 2).
        {% include figure.html url="/b40/assets/labs/01_LoadingFilesRstudio.png" width="80%" caption="Figure 2.
 Loading files in Posit Cloud" %}
    2. Click on "New Project".
 R will start.